Madame Gonthier: Life

+Thanks to her success, on 2 May of the same year, with an act signed by the Duke of Richelieu and the Duke of Duras on behalf of the Maison du Roi, she was officially received "into the Comédie Italienne to play duenna roles with the promise to be received with a quarter share at Easter 1779, whereupon she is pledged to faithfully fill all such roles and those for which the Comédie will deem her necessary".

-In 1779, she was admitted as a member of the Comédie-Italienne.
+Thus, in 1779, she was admitted as a member of the Comédie-Italienne.
 She successively played comedy and comic opera.
+In 1783 her appearance at the first Salle Favart, the new venue of the theatre, was marked by triumphs.
+In the theatre registers between 1780 and 1784, the following note about her is reported:

-Her appearance at the théâtre de la salle Favart in 1783 was marked by triumphs.
-She left this theatre following a dispute with the management and in 1793 she signed a contract with the théâtre de la République but Madame Gonthier was not there "in her sphere".
+She later left the Opéra-Comique (as the Comedie Italienne had been renamed) following a dispute with the management and in 1793 she signed a contract with the théâtre de la République but Madame Gonthier was not there "in her sphere".
 She played in Lille in 1798–1799.

 In 1801, she was a member of the new society of actors of the Théâtre national de l'Opéra-Comique.

 Among the many creations that mark her career, Alix from Blaise et Babet by Dezède (1783), Perrette in Fanfan et Colas (1784), Babet in Philippe et Georgette (1791), the old peasant in Adèle et Dorsan (1795), Madame Bernard in Marianne, Mopsa from The judgment of Midas.

 In 1807, a performance for her benefit was given at the Paris Opera in the presence of the empress Joséphine de Beauharnais.

 She said goodbye to the Opéra-Comique in 1812.

 Private

 She married Charles-Adrien Gontier, an actor in Brussels then in Versailles, and in second marriage François Allaire (†1828), coryphée of the Opéra-Comique, in 1798.

-Selon Sainte-Beuve, she is said to have had a romantic relationship with Florian in 1778 and inspired the character of Estelle in Estelle et Némorin by Henri-Joseph Rigel (1788).
+According to Sainte-Beuve, she is said to have had a romantic relationship with Florian in 1778, and inspired the character of Estelle in Estelle et Némorin by Henri-Joseph Rigel (1788).